-This Endpoint retrieves a list of versions of an object in a Collection.
+This Endpoint retrieves a list of one or more versions of an object in a Collection.
 This list can be used to decide whether it's worth retrieving the actual objects, or if new versions have been added.
+If a STIX object is not versioned (and therefore does not have a modified timestamp), the server MUST use created timestamp.